Open-Source Project: Introduction to Python

 • Understand how to extend a Python package (CoLRev)

-• Form groups of three to four, solve the tasks together, and discuss your solutions.
+• Form groups of three to four participants to collaborate on the tasks, solve them together, and engage in meaningful discussions about your solutions.

 Start the Codespace